ShungFei/shungfei.com/src/content/projects/hako.md

 ⚠️ Hako is in a early stage of development, so this is more a wishlist than anything! ⚠️

 I'm currently implementing some of the more basic groundwork, while I think about how to best implement state of the art Machine Learning methods to drive these core features.
-If any of these items
+Please reach out if you're interested in some of these problems!

 Current time of writing is the 6th of March 2023, and I'm really excited about [certain recent developments in the text generation space](https://github.com/facebookresearch/llama).
 Could a model as good as ChatGPT soon be able to run on any home computer?
 I sure hope so!